 Welcome to Rio!
-One of South America’s most thrilling and sophisticated cities, Brazil’s capital enjoys a breathtaking setting, ringed by long crescent beaches and towering monolithic mountains.
-No other city compares.
+One of South America’s most thrilling and sophisticated cities, a cidade maravilhosa (or, the wonderful city) enjoys a breathtaking setting, ringed by long crescent beaches and towering monolithic mountains.
+No other city compares to Rio.
 This afternoon, get acquainted with Rio on a city tour.
-You’ll conclude your day over a hearty Welcome Dinner at a typical churrascaria, a classic steakhouse for which Brazil is known.
+You’ll conclude your day over a hearty Welcome Dinner at a typical churrascaria, a classic steakhouse for which Brazil is widely known.

 Get an insider’s samba lesson and explore on your own

-In Rio, the samba is more than music.
-Dance, clothing, and food are all crucial to this cherished piece of cultural heritage.
-This morning, you’ll go behind the scenes as you learn about the beloved music and even try out a few steps!
-Your afternoon is free to explore more of Rio on your own.
+For the four states (Rio de Janeiro, São Paulo, Bahia, and Pernambuco) that go big in Carnaval, samba is much more than music.
+It’s culture, heritage, dance, and history.
+This morning, you’ll go behind the scenes as you learn about the beloved samba and even try out a few steps!
+Your afternoon is free to discover more of Rio on your own.
 Perhaps you'll explore the city's proliferation of street art, from the largest spray-paint mural in the world on Olympic Boulevard to the multicolored mosaic of Escadaria Selarón (Selaron Steps).
 Or, marvel at both the exteriors and the inner riches of landmarks such as the Museum of Tomorrow and the National Library of Brazil — the largest library in Latin America and 7th largest in the world.
-Alternatively, join us on an optional visit to Sugarloaf Mountain, which you’ll ascend via a glass-walled cable car offering breathtaking views over the entire city.

-Explore Rio de Janeiro, the cidade maravilhosa, and embark the Ocean Explorer
+Explore Rio de Janeiro, a cidade maravilhosa, and embark the Ocean Explorer

 See Rio’s iconic sites up close today.
 Ascend to the spectacular Christ the Redeemer statue atop Corcovado Mountain.
-The 124-foot soapstone figure has an arm span of 98 feet.
-Then, visit the cathedral and admire its modernist design inspired by Mayan pyramids.
-Head from the sacred to the footloose when you next visit Ipanema and Copacabana beaches, celebrated in song and frequented by the city’s carefree party-goers.
+The 125-foot soapstone figure has an arm span of 98 feet.
+Then, visit the Metropolitan Cathedral of Rio de Janeiro and admire its modernist design inspired by Mayan pyramids.
+Head from the sacred to the footloose when you next visit Ipanema and Copacabana beaches, celebrated in song and frequented by the city’s carefree partygoers.
 Enjoy lunch at a Rio institution — Confeitaria Colombo.
-The old-style café — set in a cavernous ballroom crowned with a stunning stained-glass ceiling — has been serving delicious meals and decadent desserts to local cariocas for 120 years.
+The old-style café — set in a cavernous ballroom crowned with a stunning stained-glass ceiling — has been serving delicious meals and decadent desserts to local cariocas for over 120 years.

 This afternoon, you embark the Ocean Explorer.
-There’ll be time to settle in and perhaps have a drink on deck and give the breathtaking landscapes of Rio and Sugarloaf one final glimpse before you cast off on your expedition.
+There’ll be time to settle in and perhaps have a drink on the deck and give the breathtaking landscapes of Rio one final glimpse before you cast off on your expedition.
 Tonight, attend the Captain's Welcome Dinner.

 Ilha Grande: Island penitentiary turned lush paradise

 After lunch, learn what cultural and historic treasures await during an onboard lecture.
-Enjoy the afternoon poolside or pampering yourself with a spa treatment.
+Enjoy the afternoon on the sun deck or pampering yourself with a spa treatment.
 Dinner tonight is on board, featuring a festive Brazilian show to set the mood for this expedition!

 Exploring the colonial treasures of Paraty